-Although this is our first significant ML project within astronomy, we’re optimistic that there’s many other areas within the field where we can further explore with deep learning techniques.
+Although this is our first significant ML project within astronomy, we’re optimistic that there are many other areas within the field that could be enhanced with deep learning techniques.

-We have also used this experience to help influence our day-to-day work on Foundations.
-We now appreciate why model reproducibility (data provenance), project tracking, model version control, and compute scheduling are necessary tools to MLEs.
+We have also used our success with to help influence our day-to-day work on Foundations.
+We now have an in-depth appreciation for the reasons why model reproducibility (data provenance), project tracking, model version control, and compute scheduling are critical tools for machine learning engineers.